Anxiety and IBS

-I have decided to add a section on IBS to Anxiety2Calm as it is generally accepted that stress plays a major role in the contraction and treatment of IBS.
+Anxiety IBS are often linked.
+I added a section on Anxiety and IBS to Anxiety2Calm as it is generally accepted that stress plays a major role in the contraction and treatment of IBS.
+Anxiety could almost be considered one of the classic IBS symptoms.
 I have also been astounded by how many readers of Anxiety2Calm have written to me and told me how IBS type symptoms effect their anxiety and mood.

 If you have any symptoms of Irritable Bowel Syndrome you must seek medical advice!
 It is important to rule out other conditions with similar symptoms.
 If you have IBS your doctor should be able to help and advise you.